V4Fire/Client/src/components/form/b-checkbox/README.md

 #### [label]

+The checkbox label text.
-A checkbox' label text.
-Basically, it outputs somewhere in the component layout.
+Basically, it's rendered somewhere in the component layout.

 #### [changeable = `true`]

-If true, the checkbox can be unchecked directly after the first check.
+If true, the checkbox can be unchecked immediately after the first check.

 ```
 < b-checbox :name = 'bar' | :changeable = false | :checked = true